 NOTICE: This document is effective for students attending summer semester 2011 and later.
 Traditional undergraduates who attended spring semester 2011 and earlier will first be evaluated using the Satisfactory Academic Progress standard defined here, and if a student does not meet this standard, they will then be evaluated based on the SAP standard in effect before summer semester 2011.

-Accepted credit points from Advanced Placement, Advanced Standing, and Transfer Student status are considered to be attempted and completed credits for the purpose of evaluating satisfactory academic progress.
+Accepted credit points from Advanced Placement, Advanced Standing, and Transfer Student status are considered to be attempted and earned credits for the purpose of evaluating satisfactory academic progress.

 Most graduate schools at the University require a minimum GPA of 3.0.
 This may vary, so you should consult your academic advisor or refer to the academic requirements published in your school's bulletin.
 Normal progress requires completing all courses for which you are registered and progressing toward your degree at a level that compares favorably with other registrants working toward the same degree in the same academic program.